Ryan Tannehill: 2020

 On March 17, 2020, Tannehill signed a four-year extension with the Titans worth $118 million, with $62 million guaranteed.

+During the season-opener against the Broncos on Monday Night Football, Tannehill threw for 249 yards and two touchdowns in the narrow 16–14 road victory.
+In the next game against the Jaguars, he completed 18-of-24 passes for 239 yards and four touchdowns during the 33–30 victory.
+The following week against the Minnesota Vikings, Tannehill threw for 321 yards and an interception in the narrow 31–30 road victory.

+During Week 5 against the Bills on Tuesday Night Football, Tannehill completed 21-of-28 passes for 195 yards and three touchdowns while also rushing four times for 42 yards and a touchdown in the 42–16 victory.
+In the next game against the Texans, he completed 30-of-41 passes for 364 yards, four touchdowns, and an interception during the 42–36 overtime victory.
+The following week against the Steelers, Tannehill recorded 220 passing yards and two touchdowns in the 27–24 loss.

+During a Week 8 31–20 loss to the Bengals, Tannehill had 233 passing yards, two touchdowns, and an interception.
+In the next game against the Bears, he threw for 158 yards and two touchdowns during the 24–17 victory.
+Two weeks later against the Ravens, Tannehill completed 22-of-31 passes for 259 yards, two touchdowns, and an interception while also rushing four times for 35 yards and a two-point conversion in the 30–24 overtime road victory.

-During the season-opener against the Broncos, Tannehill threw for 249 yards and two touchdowns during the 16–14 road victory.
-In the next game, he threw for 239 yards and four touchdowns with no interceptions in a narrow 33–30 victory over the Jaguars.
-The following week against the Vikings, Tannehill passed for 321 yards and an interception in the narrow 31–30 road victory.
-Two weeks later against the Bills, he threw for 195 yards and three touchdowns and rushed for 42 yards and a touchdown during the 42–16 win.
-In the next game against the Texans, Tannehill threw for 364 yards, four touchdowns, and an interception in the 42–36 overtime victory.
-During Week 13 against the Browns, he threw for 389 yards, three touchdowns, and an interception in the 41–35 loss.
-Two weeks later against the Detroit Lions, Tannehill threw for 273 yards and three touchdowns and rushed for 21 yards and two touchdowns during the 46–25 win.
-In the next game against the Green Bay Packers, he threw for 121 yards, a touchdown, and two interceptions and rushed for 55 yards, which included a 45-yard touchdown run, during the 40–14 road loss.
-In the regular-season finale against the Texans, Tannehill threw for 216 yards and a touchdown and rushed for 38 yards and two touchdowns in the 41–38 road victory.
+During Week 12 against the Colts, Tannehill threw for 221 yards and a touchdown while also rushing for three yards and a touchdown in the 45–26 road victory.
+In the next game against the Browns, he recorded 389 passing yards, three touchdowns, and an interception during the 41–35 loss.
+The following week against the Jaguars, Tannehill completed 19-of-24 passes for 212 yards and two touchdowns in the 31–10 road victory.

+During a Week 15 46–25 victory over the Detroit Lions, Tannehill completed 21-of-27 passes for 273 yards and three touchdowns and rushed for 21 yards and two touchdowns.
+In the next game against the Green Bay Packers on Sunday Night Football, he threw for 121 yards, a touchdown, and two interceptions and rushed thrice for 55 yards and a 45-yard touchdown during the 40–14 road loss.
+In the regular-season finale against the Texans, Tannehill recorded 216 passing yards and a touchdown to go along with 38 rushing yards and two touchdowns during the 41–38 road victory.